ekimz/tictactoe/README.md

 In order to win the game of Tic-Tac-Toe, a full row of three of the same symbol, a full column of three of the same symbol, or a full diagonal of three of the same symbol must be created.
 Whoever's symbol there are three of in a row, column, or diagonal wins!

 ##### personal note:
 I had a lot of fun coding this!
-It's been a while since I've tried to do something from scratch and seeing all the different issues that arose has been illuminating. :)
+It's been a while since I've tried to do something from scratch and resolving all the different issues that arose has been illuminating. :)